semrush/intergalactic/website/docs/get-started-guide/dev-starter-guide/dev-starter-guide.md

 This approach provides more flexibility:

-- The renderer is not limited by our API.
+- The renderer isn’t limited by our API.
 - The API is cleaner and more consistent.
 - You have access to each part of the component.